FACTBOX-Countries respond to heart inflammation risk from mRNA shots | Health

 SOUTH AFRICA South Africa will start vaccinating children between 12 and 17 using the Pfizer vaccine, the health minister said, as the country looks to ratchet up inoculations ahead of final year examinations.

-Britain has been offering all 12-15-year-olds a first shot of the Pfizer/BioNTech vaccine.
+Britain has been offering all 12-15-year-olds a first a shot of the Pfizer/BioNTech vaccine.
 Second doses would not be offered to the age group until at least spring when there may be more data from around the world.
+(Compiled by Antonis Triantafyllou Editing by Joanna Jonczyk-Gwizdala and Tomasz Janowski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)